astronomer/docs/astro/cli/astro-workspace.md

 Invite an existing user to your current Astronomer Workspace.

-You can use this command to invite multiple users to a Workspace.
+You can use this command to invite multiple users to a Workspace at a time.
 See [Add a group of users to Astro using the Astro CLI](add-user.md#add-a-group-of-users-to-astro-using-the-astro-cli).

 #### Options